 - Sample invoke commands (run as part of the initial setup process) insert the data using the ingestion Lambda function.
 The Kinesis Data Firehose delivery stream converts the incoming stream into a Parquet file and stores it in an S3 bucket.

 For this solution, we made the following design decisions:

-- The Lambda code and EMR Serverless log aggregation code are developed using Java and Scala, respectively.
+- The Lambda code (used for polling the status of the EMR job) and EMR Serverless log aggregation code are developed using Java and Scala, respectively.
 You can use any supported languages in these use cases.

 - The AWS Command Line Interface (AWS CLI) V2 is required for querying EMR Serverless applications from the command line.
 You can also view these from the AWS Management Console.
 We provide a sample AWS CLI command to test the solution later in this post.

 To use this solution, you must complete the following prerequisites:

 - Install the AWS CLI.
 For this post, we used version 2.7.18.
 This is required in order to query the

 aws emr-serverlessAWS CLI commands from your local machine.
 Optionally, all the AWS services used in this post can be viewed and operated via the console.